The Faroe Islands in a seashell

 Since 1948, the Faroe Islands have been a self-governing nation under the external sovereignty of the Kingdom of Denmark.
 This means the islands have exclusive competence to legislate and govern independently within a wide range of areas, such as trade, taxation, social security and education.
 The Faroe Islands is not a member of the European Union, even though Denmark is.

-The islands’ population of nearly 50,000 is spread out across the 17 inhabited islands.
+The islands’ population of 52,000 is spread out across the 17 inhabited islands.
 These islands are connected by excellent infrastructure linked by together by a comprehensive road network and tunnel and ferry connections.
 This, along with first class telecommunications and high-speed internet, provides a superb base for maintaining the economic, social and cultural sustainability of communities all around the country.

 The Faroese education system is well developed, with free primary and secondary schooling for all and a number of institutions for higher education and research.
 Many Faroe Islanders choose to study and work abroad during their younger years before returning home to settle.